dddrrreee/cs140e-24win/labs/4-cross-checking/03-fake-pi/README.md

 Because we use `libpi`'s header we move the versions of `printk` and `clean_reboot` into `libpi-fake.c`.

-Change if we change `03-fake-pi/Makefile` so that the last assignment is:
+We run this version by changing `03-fake-pi/Makefile` so that the last assignment to `FAKE_VERSION` is:

     # 03-fake-pi/Makefile
     FAKE_VERSION = 1-libpi-fake

-Is the last assignment and run `make` we see we get the same result as before.
+If you run `make` you see we get the same result as before.

 Because we use the raw `rpi.h` we have more macros, such as `demand` and `assert` and `debug` (these are in `libpi/libc/demand.h`).
 This